sitandr/typst-examples-book/src/basics/tutorial/advanced_styling.md

 = Conclusion

-All these rules do basically the same!
+All these rules are doing basically the same thing!
 ```

 ## Blocks